Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 24 Juli 2025 21.34.09 UTC
+- WIB: Kamis, 24 Juli 2025 22.31.18 UTC
-- WITA: Kamis, 24 Juli 2025 22.34.09 UTC
+- WITA: Kamis, 24 Juli 2025 23.31.18 UTC
-- WIT: Kamis, 24 Juli 2025 23.34.09 UTC
+- WIT: Jumat, 25 Juli 2025 00.31.18 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: success
+Kategori: technology